Sarah Schleper, competing for Mexico, has more to accomplish in fifth Olympics

 PYEONGCHANG, South Korea — These Olympics — Sarah Schleper’s fifth — are so far her favorite.

-She's been pin trading in the athlete village, dancing Gangnam Style in the Opening Ceremonies with her Mexico teammates and doing interviews about her Day of the Dead-themed ski suits.
+She’s been pin trading in the athlete village, dancing Gangnam Style in the Opening Ceremony with her Mexico teammates and doing interviews about her Day of the Dead-themed ski suits.

 As for the competition, the ultra-competitive Schleper admits winning a gold medal would be nothing short of a miracle.
 In her last World Cup race, the Lenzerheide, Switzerland, giant slalom in January, she finished nine seconds behind the leader in the first run.

-But she has other goals for Pyeongchang.
+But she has other goals for Pyeongchang, South Korea.
 To represent her adopted country of Mexico.
 To help build up the ski racing program in Mexico.
 To inspire the kids that she trains as a ski coach.
 To complete her comeback from an ACL tear in June.
 And just to race — she still loves ski racing.

 “I think it’s just the participation in the Olympics is such an incredible feat in itself,” she said.